 Advice for Parents and Carers

 Our students come from all over the world with students coming from Malaysia, Norway, Canada, India, South Korea Iceland are just a few.
-With 50% of our students coming from outside the UK the AECC University College campus is a place of rich diversity.
+With potentially up to 50% of our students coming from outside the UK in some yearly intakes the AECC University College campus is a place of rich diversity.

-Every effort is made to make your child’s transition to university life stress-free, supporting through buddy-systems and personal tutor allocation, encouraging them to feel part of the AECC University College community, making supportive and lasting relationships.
+Every effort is made to make your child’s transition to university life stress-free, supporting through PAL (peer assisted learning) and personal tutor allocation, encouraging them to feel part of the AECC University College community, making supportive and lasting relationships.

 Language support workshops are available on campus if you require extra help.